ivadm-co/ivatodo/NTS.md

 Note to self -
-    Watch that one todo vid
+    Watch that one todo vid *and understand it*